 The Rich Simon Writing Award is given to individuals whose writing has consistently engaged us and delighted us while also challenging us to think about therapists, clients, and the field itself in brave, new ways.

-The 2023 recipient of the Rich Simon Award for Outstanding Writing is William Doherty.
+The 2024 recipient of the Rich Simon Award for Outstanding Writing is David Treadway.

 New therapists can sometimes see things more experienced therapists can’t.
 They enter the field with fresh eyes and a fresh vision for what might carry the field forward in new times.
 In recognition of rising contributors to the field of psychotherapy, Psychotherapy Networker aims to honor individuals with the Vanguard Award who show extraordinary early career contributions to psychotherapy and who are already shaping the conversation for the next generation of therapists in meaningful ways.

-The 2023 and first recipient of the Psychotherapy Networker Vanguard Award is Deran Young.
+The first recipient of the Psychotherapy Networker Vanguard Award was Deran Young.